Essential renormalisation group: Frame transformations in quantum field theory

 It is these two limits that make $\Gamma[\phi,K]$ a useful generating functional for the exact RG since one can realise Wilson's concept of an incomplete integration by allowing $K$ to interpolate between the limits.
+We note that the limit $K \to \infty$ will lead to expressions that depend on the UV regularisation.